With the help of the Pakistan government, we planned to strike here: Confession of a terrorist

 "That is why Pakistan is bringing battle-hardened terrorists from Afghanistan", they added.

-Sources claimed Pakistan has set up Kashmir desks at all its foreign missions to carry out anti-India propaganda in the wake of India's decisions on J&K.
+Sources claimed Pakistan has set up Kashmir desks with all its foreign missions to carry out anti-India propaganda in the wake of India's decisions on J&K.